Mulesing has been a routine surgical procedure in sheep farming and wool production for nearly 100 years.

 Recently, another method used to address flystrike has emerged, called ‘sheep freeze branding’ or ‘steining’.
 The procedure uses a device that tightly clamps excess skin on the lamb’s breech and then applies liquid nitrogen to this clamped skin until it is fully frozen.
 The clamp is then removed and the treated skin eventually falls off.

 Whilst flystrike does present a serious animal welfare concern, mulesing and sheep freeze branding both cause pain and stress to sheep.
-In Victoria, it is a legal requirement that a person not mules a sheep unless the sheep is administered with pain relief.
+In Victoria and Tasmania, it is a legal requirement that a person not mules a sheep unless the sheep is administered with pain relief.
 In all other states and territories, there is currently no mandatory requirement for producers to apply anaesthetic or pain relief during or after the procedure.

 What needs to change